CaroTrd/covid-solidarity-website/README.md

+# Notice

+> Thanks for joining the Covid-Solidarity movement, we made this code opensource because our mission is to help as many people in the world as possible.
+We know that every place has a different culture, and that the solution has to be adaptable.
+Feel free to use this to spread solidarity around the world, and please don't forget to mention (or to use) Covid-Solidarity.org .
+If you have any questions, you can [info@covid-solidarity.org](info@covid-solidarity.org) --> ** spread solidarity, not the virus #HelpYourNeighbour

 # Covid Landing Page

 > A website to help people that can't move the a shop to buy first necessity stuff.